luccafranca-zz/MNIST-Classifier/README.md

 # MNIST-Classifier

-Project for the Neural Networks chair, where we worked on parameter optimization of an MLP network developed by [Michael Nielsen](https://github.com/MichalDanielDobrzanski/DeepLearningPython35) based on the feedforward algorithm.
+Project for the Neural Networks course, where we worked on parameter optimization of an MLP network developed by [Michael Nielsen](https://github.com/MichalDanielDobrzanski/DeepLearningPython35) based on the feedforward algorithm.

 ## Authors